Sacred Currents: A Deeper Look

 Artifacts integral to rituals, rites of passage, celebrations, or communal gatherings.

-The Mossi peoples of Burkina Faso are renowned for their dynamic sculptural traditions and the complex integration of spiritual power into art forms.
+The Mossi peoples of Burkina Faso are renowned for their dynamic sculptural traditions and the complex integration of spiritual power into their material culture.
 This baga (diviner) headdress, associated with a Mossi baga, exemplifies the convergence of material richness and beauty, ritual symbolism, and social function.
-The baga headdress exudes craftmanship, aesthetic beauty, and commands respect and importance in its context.
+The baga headdress shows craftmanship, aesthetic beauty, and commands respect and importance in its context.
 Cowrie shells, fiber tassels, and braided strands adorn the headdress projecting both visual splendor and spiritual potency.
+Baga headdresses are expertly made and are durable so they can be passed down to other ancestors or successors.
 Further increasing the headdress' spiritual prowess, it was handed down from previous generations.
-Baga headdresses are expertly made and are durable so they can be passed down to other ancestors or successors.

 The dense covering of cowrie shells serves as more than decorative embellishment.
 In West African spiritual and economic systems, cowrie shells historically functioned as a medium of exchange, but more significantly, they act as conduits of divinatory power and protective forces (Berns, 1989).
 Their gleaming white surfaces are also associated with purity, water, and fertility, showing the diversity in usage and meaning of cowrie shells (Drewal & Schildkrout, 2009).
 For diviners, the cowrie’s association with a myriad of significant spiritual symbolisms and material culture links the physical and spiritual realms, amplifying the authority and strength of the baga during divination ceremonies.